 March is Workplace Eye Safety Awareness Month!

-This survey shows a diverse group of people highlighting the importance of preserving sight.
-But, protecting your eyes spans across the entirety of your life—from your home, to your workplace, and everywhere in between.
+This survey, featuring a diverse spread of respondents, highlights the importance of preserving sight- especially considering the level of value implied by the survey’s responses.
+No matter your background, protecting your eyes spans across the entirety of your life—from your home, to your workplace, and everywhere in between.

-Today, we’re focused on the workplace.
-Eye injuries can be unfortunately common in some industries, and are often preventable.
+While we definitely stress the importance of eye safety elsewhere, today we’re focused on the workplace.
+Eye injuries can be unfortunately common in some industries and are often preventable.

 According to https://www.preventblindness.org,

 “More than 2,000 people injure their eyes at work each day.
 About 1 in 10 injuries require one or more missed workdays to recover from.
 Of the total amount of work-related injuries, 10-20 % will cause temporary or permanent vision loss.
 Experts believe that the right eye protection could have lessened the severity or even prevented 90% of eye injuries in accidents.”